-OUR STORY“Stahoo” is a Polish nickname for Stanley, and it honors Jim’s Grandpa who was born to Polish immigrants in Saginaw, Michigan.
+OUR STORY“Stahoo” is a Polish nickname for Stanley, and it honors Jim’s grandpa who was born to Polish immigrants in Saginaw, Michigan.
 Local neighborhood breweries and distilleries sprung up to quench the thirst of men working in the heat of massive factories.
-When prohibition came, Stahoo and his brothers built a moonshine still (Jim remembers pieces of it hidden in his Grandpa's barn).
-Michigan shares hundreds of miles of a narrow waterway border with Canada, where alcohol still flowed freely.
-Michigan was a hub for bootleggers who smuggled booze into the State, and Stanley was among the many who took advantage of it.
+When prohibition came, Stahoo and his brothers built a moonshine still (Jim remembers pieces of it hidden in his grandpa's barn).
+Michigan shares hundreds of miles of a waterway border with Canada, where alcohol still flowed freely.
+Michigan was a hub for bootleggers who smuggled booze into the state, and Stanley was among the many who took advantage of it.

 Stahoo’s Brewery and Taproom was born from a love of family history and tradition.
 It represents Jim and Heidi’s love of beer and the desire to create a place for families and friends to celebrate.
-Through the years they developed an appreciation for local beer and visited hundreds of small-independent breweries.
+Through the years they developed an appreciation for local beer and visited many small-independent breweries.
 They became friends with the owner of a Montana brewery that started as a contract brewery and grew to one of Montana's most successful breweries.
-For the last 10 years Jim has been brewing, getting his supplies from his brewer friend and worked hard at brewing better beer.
+For the last 10 years Jim has been developing recipes and working to improve the quality and range of the beers he brews.

 Stahoo’s Brewery and Taproom is fueled by the encouragement of our family and friends.
 It is the result of years of brewing small batch beers, careful planning, prayer, and the desire to be part of Casper’s growing craft beer community.

 We name our beers after family, friends, places, and events – often it is tongue in cheek with a humorous twist.
 We invite you to try our beers and to learn what makes them unique.